 Here’s where you brainstorm potential ideas for your educational video.
 Three places to source ideas from are:

-👉 Ask your audience.
+Ask your audience.
 Whether you’re active on social, run an engaging community, or are part of communities that include your target audience, ask your target viewers what they’d like to learn.
 Always keep in mind that a customer testimonial video is much more authentic than your corporate claims and messages.

 Once you’ve curated all possible ideas, get down to filtering the best ones.